 The retail landscape is changing at a rate not seen before.
-With the e-commerce explosion, unforeseen trends and unpredictable challenges, the strategies which worked yesterday may no longer apply.
+With the e-commerce explosion, unforeseen trends and unpredictable challenges.
+The strategies which worked yesterday may no longer apply.
 How can you be sure that you understand the changing needs of your business and customers and stay ahead of the game?
-Here are four key points to help retailers to navigate turbulent times.
+Here are four key strategy points to help retailers to navigate turbulent times.

 Be relevant to home-based consumers